keajs/kea-listeners/README.md

 [![Backers on Open Collective](https://opencollective.com/kea/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/kea/sponsors/badge.svg)](#sponsors)

+# kea=listeners

 Listners plugin for kea.
-Works with kea 1.0-rc.4 and up.
+Works with kea `1.0.0-rc.4` and up.

+## what and why?

 Listeners are functions that run after an action is dispatched.

+They have built in support for cancellation if needed.

-Getting started:
+## Getting started

 Add the package: